 1. Pay your taxes in full

-If you can fully pay off your taxes, the IRS will not proceed with the levy and release the restrictions on your account fund.
+If you can pay off your taxes, the IRS will stop the levy and release restrictions on your account fund.
 Fully paying your taxes prevents you from incurring more fees like interest or penalty charges.

 2. Apply for an installment agreement

 If you’re unable to pay the tax amount in full, consider entering into an installment agreement.
 An IRS installment agreement payment plan resembles what a credit card company or a car loan establishment offers.
-Monthly payments will be required to pay off the debt in full.
+You need to make monthly payments to pay off the debt in full.

 3. File an offer in compromise

-An offer in compromise (OIC) allows you to decrease the tax amount instead of having to pay the total amount you owe.
-The IRS will only accept taxpayers who qualify for this arrangement, and if the IRS believes they can obtain the amount through other means or you’re fully capable of paying, they will send a rejection letter.
+An OIC allows you to decrease the tax amount instead of having to pay the total amount you owe.
+The IRS will only accept taxpayers who qualify for this arrangement.
+If the IRS believes you can obtain the amount through other means or are capable of paying, they will send a rejection letter.